Kanchenjunga Circuit Trek

 • It is a better idea to hike higher regions during the day and then sleep at a lower altitude.

-• Avoid alcohol, smoking, or sleeping pills during your journey to a higher altitude like Pangpema, and avoid the also caffeine or diuretics that can dehydrate you.
+• Avoid alcohol, smoking, or sleeping pills during your journey to a higher altitude like Pangpema, and also caffeine or diuretics that can dehydrate you.

 • Staying hydrated is crucial in high-altitude environments, so you should drink at least 3 to 4 liters of water per day.